What is choroidal osteoma?

-We cannot prevent a choroidal osteoma, but we can diagnose it before its most feared complication arises, the one which has most impact on our eyesight, which is choroidal neovascular membrane.
+We cannot prevent a choroidal osteoma, but we can diagnose it before its most feared complication arises, the one which has most impact on our eyesight: choroidal neovascular membrane.

 We reach the suspected diagnosis by making an in-depth assessment of the back of the eye, where we see a raised lesion with well defined rounded edges, which is yellowy and generally has irregular pigmentary build-up on the surface.

-The importance of its diagnosis lies not so much in diagnosing this lesion "per se" but rather making a differential diagnosis compared to other malignant tumors of the eyeball that could compromose not just your vision, but also patient survival, as is the case with malignant choroidal melanoma or choroidal metastasis.
+The importance of its diagnosis lies not so much in diagnosing this lesion per se but rather making a differential diagnosis compared to other malignant tumors of the eyeball that could compromose not just thevision, but also patient survival, as is the case with malignant choroidal melanoma or choroidal metastasis.

-It is also helpful to distinguish it from other diseases and benign tumours that could be potentially serious for the eyesight, like choroidal hemangioma, central serous choroidopathy, serpiginous choroiditis, etc.
+It is also helpful to distinguish it from other diseases and benign tumours that could be potentially serious for the eyesight, such as choroidal hemangioma, central serous choroidopathy, serpiginous choroiditis, etc.

-The visual prognosis is linked to the growth of the tumour and the monitoring of choroidal neovascularisation which aare frequently associated.
+The visual prognosis is linked to the growth of the tumour and the monitoring of choroidal neovascularisation with which it is frequently associated.

-For the former, there aren't any treatments that are effective enough to prevent the growth of the choroidal osteoma without damaging the surrounding tissue, although on many occasions these tumours do not show any growth or grow very slowly, even over decades.
+For the former, there aren't any treatments that are effective enough to prevent the growth of the choroidal osteoma without damaging the surrounding tissue, although on many occasions these tumours do not show any growth or grow very slowly, over decades even.

-For neovascular membranes, the treatment of choice is anti-angiogenetic intravitreal injections, as it is for other causes of choidal neovascularisation.
+For neovascular membranes, the treatment of choice is anti-angiogenic intravitreal injections, as it is for other causes of choidal neovascularisation.